numfocus/gsoc/CONTRIBUTING.md

 If this is the case, please open a issue to discuss your proposal or send a pull request with it.

+If you are going to propose your own idea you will need to find a mentor for it. **Proposal without a mentor will not be considered.**

 ### Proposal draft

 1. Fork https://github.com/swcarpentry/gsoc2015